pawlo0/nextcloud/README.md

 To view the current settings:

-`sudo nextcloud.occ config:system:get trusted_domains
+`sudo nextcloud.occ config:system:get trusted_domains`
 If you just installed, only `localhost` should be present as the first value in the array.
 We can add an entry for our server's domain name or IP address by typing:

-`sudo nextcloud.occ config.system:set trusted_domains 1 --value=example.com`
+`sudo nextcloud.occ config:system:set trusted_domains 1 --value=example.com`

 If we query the trusted domains again, we will see that we now have to entries.